Heat Loss and Insulation

 Perlite Insulation

-Thermal conductivity - temperature and k-values
+Thermal conductivity of perlite insulation - temperature and k-values

 Radiation Heat Transfer